Are You Suffering From Eco-Anxiety?

 Action is the ultimate goal of any healthy response to threat and anxiety.
 Action generates a sense of empowerment, and allows the pent-up energy of anger to be put to good use.

-With eco-anxiety, it can be helpful instead to focus on aligning your actions with your values.
-There is a steadiness that arises when your deepest-held values are allowed to ripple out into all your daily actions and choices.
+It can be helpful to focus on aligning your actions with your values.
+There is a real steadiness which arises when your deepest-held values are allowed to ripple out into all your daily actions and choices.

-- Working for social or ecological justice (Paul Hawken estimates there are up to two million groups active in this field around the world)
+- Working for social or ecological justice (Paul Hawken estimates there are up to two million groups already active in this field around the world).

-- Taking practical steps to live more lightly on this earth
+- Taking practical steps, small and large, to live more lightly on this earth.

 Eco-Anxiety: Finding Your Path… With Others